-A treatment for opioid use disorder, developed by Yale doctors, is being adopted in emergency departments across the country.
+A treatment for opioid use disorder, developed by Yale doctors, which happens to be just like Online suboxone from recovery delivered, is being adopted in emergency departments across the country.

 Yale doctors — professor of emergency medicine Gail D’Onofrio, assistant professor of emergency medicine Kathryn Hawk and Director of the Yale Program in Addiction Medicine David Fiellin — developed a model for treating opioid use disorder using the drug buprenorphine.
 The Yale team, led by D’Onofrio and Fiellin, found in 2015 that patients given the medication buprenorphine were more likely to engage in addiction treatment.
 Since then, the use of buprenorphine has increased in emergency departments across the country.